openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/MO_OVC_transition.md

      - Differences description
    * - input_model
      - input_model
-     - Along with model object or path to input model ov.convert_model() accepts list of model parts, for example path to Tensorflow weights plus path to Tensorflow checkpoint.
-OVC tool accepts unnamed input model.
+     - Along with model object or path to input model ov.convert_model() accepts list of model parts, for example, the path to TensorFlow weights plus the path to TensorFlow checkpoint.
+OVC tool accepts an unnamed input model.
    * - output_dir
      - output_model
      - output_model in OVC tool sets both output model name and output directory.